Read the rest of the article to learn my take on the buckshot vs slug for hunting debate.

 The big advantage of using a slug is that it has a much longer effective range than buckshot.
 A 50-75 yard shot on a deer is usually well within the performance capability of a shotgun shooting slugs.
-When using a barrel designed to shoot slugs and more precise iron sights or a scope, this range is extended even further.
+When using a barrel designed to shoot slugs and more precise iron sights or a scope, this range can be extended even further.
 Though a shotgun shooting slugs will not even come close to matching the effective range of most centerfire rifles, it can easily be used to take ethical shots on animals 2-3x further away than a shotgun shooting buckshot.

 Additionally, since a slug is a single large diameter projectile, it makes a very big hole in whatever it hits.
-Though the exact size of the projectile varies, a 20 gauge slug is approximately twice the diameter of a .30-06 bullet and a 12 gauge slug is even larger.
+Though the exact size of the projectile varies, at .615 caliber, a 20 gauge slug is approximately twice the diameter of a .30-06 bullet and a 12 gauge slug (.729 caliber) is even larger.
 Shotgun slugs are also usually very heavy: a 3/4 ounce (328 gr) 20 gauge slug and a 1 ounce (437.5 gr) 12 gauge slug are both significantly heavier than a 150 gr .30-06 bullet.
 Additionally, shotgun slugs retain their energy better and typically penetrate much deeper than buckshot.

 A shotgun shooting a slug is also much more precise than a shotgun shooting buckshot.
 Depending on the situation, this can be either a good or a bad thing.
 However, this means the hunter has less margin for error when aiming, which is especially apparent when shooting at a moving target.